pytest-dev/pytest/doc/en/example/simple.rst

 output.
 This is particularly a problem if the problem happens only sporadically, the famous "flaky" kind of tests.

-``pytest`` sets the :envvar:`PYTEST_CURRENT_TEST` environment variable when running tests, which can be inspected by process monitoring utilities or libraries like `psutil <https://pypi.org/project/psutil/>`_ to discover which test got stuck if necessary:
+``pytest`` sets the :envvar:`PYTEST_CURRENT_TEST` environment variable when running tests, which can be inspected by process monitoring utilities or libraries like :pypi:`psutil` to discover which test got stuck if necessary:

 .. code-block:: python